Optimal Network Compression: Case studies

-In this section we demonstrate how our comonotonic approach with genetic algorithm for optimization can be applied in a larger financial network consisting of $n = 87$ banks to come from the 2011 European Banking Authority EU-wide stress tests.\footnote{Due to complications with the calibration methodology, we only consider 87 of the 90 institutions.
-DE029, LU45, and SI058 were not included in this analysis.} There are several previous empirical studies based on this dataset (see, e.g.,~\cite{CLY14, GV16}) and we calibrate this system by taking the same approach as~\cite{feinstein2017currency}.
-We consider a stylized balance sheet for each bank with only three types of assets and liabilities.
-The total \emph{interbank assets} for bank $i$ is $\sum_{j = 1}^n L_{ji}$ while the total \emph{interbank liabilities} is $\sum_{j = 1}^n L_{ij}$.
+For the purposes of calibration, we consider a stylized balance sheet for each bank with only three types of assets and liabilities.
+The total \emph{interbank assets} for bank $i$ is $\sum_{j = 1}^n \tilde L_{ji}$ while the total \emph{interbank liabilities} is $\sum_{j = 1}^n \tilde L_{ij}$.
 The \emph{external risk-free assets} for bank $i$ is denoted by $b_i$ and the \emph{external risky assets} are denoted by $s_i$.
-On the other hand, the \emph{external liabilities} for bank $i$ is $L_{i0}$ and the bank $i$ is endowed with \emph{capital} $C_i$.
+On the other hand, the \emph{external liabilities} for bank $i$ is $\tilde L_{i0}$ and the bank $i$ is endowed with \emph{capital} $C_i$.

-Note that the EBA dataset only provides the total assets $A_i$, capital $C_i$, and interbank liabilities $\sum_{j = 1}^n L_{ij}$ for each bank $i$.
+Note that the EBA dataset only provides the total assets $A_i$, capital $C_i$, and interbank liabilities $\sum_{j = 1}^n \tilde L_{ij}$ for each bank $i$.
 Therefore, we will make the following simplifying assumptions similar to~\cite{feinstein2017currency,CLY14,GY14}.
 We assume that the external (risky) assets are the difference between the total assets and interbank assets.
-The external obligations owed to the societal node (denoted by $L_{i0}$) will be assumed equal to the total liabilities less the interbank liabilities and capital.
-Further, we assume that the interbank assets are equal to the interbank liabilities for all banks, i.e., $\sum_{j = 1}^n L_{ij} = \sum_{j = 1}^n L_{ji}$ for all $i=1, \dots, n$.
+The external obligations owed to the societal node (denoted by $\tilde L_{i0}$) will be assumed equal to the total liabilities less the interbank liabilities and capital.
+Further, we assume that the interbank assets are equal to the interbank liabilities for all banks, i.e., $\sum_{j = 1}^n \tilde L_{ij} = \sum_{j = 1}^n \tilde L_{ji}$ for all $i=1, \dots, n$.
 Under these assumptions, the remainder of our stylized balance sheet (with collateralization $\mu \in [0,1]$) can be constructed by setting

 and,

 which will guarantees that firm $i$'s net worth is equal to its capital, i.e., $C_i = A_i - \bar p_i$.
 Within this study we consider $\mu \in \{0.0, 0.2, 0.4\}$; we limit $\mu$ in this way so as to guarantee that the assets $b_i^{\mu},s_i^{\mu}$ are positive for every bank $i$.\footnote{The maximum possible collateralization scheme guaranteeing nonnegative assets is $\mu \approx 0.594$.}